Rathod-shubhamm/scilab-funcitions/README.md

 This repository is dedicated to the development and implementation of essential image processing functions in Scilab, aimed at extending and enhancing Scilab's native capabilities for academic, research, and practical use.

 ✨ What's Inside?
-This repository includes Scilab implementations of commonly used image processing functions, such as:
+This repository includes Scilab implementations of commonly used image processing functions of :

 🧮 bwarea – Calculates the area of binary images using 2D convolution and pixel configuration detection.